SNTP/NTP Tutorial

 Dim response As NtpResponse = ntp.GetTime()

-' show the time difference
+' get time difference

 Console.WriteLine("Time difference is {0}", response.TimeOffset)